yuyutomi/js-async-weather-api-lab-nyc-fe-071018/README.md

 # Visualizing Temperature

+## Problem Statement

+Many public APIs require some degree of authentication in order to use them.
+Taking the time to learn how to set up authentication and use it within a fetch request will open up access to huge amounts of free, useful data.

+In this lab, we will be practicing the use of an API that requires authentication as well as exploring an example of how to present API data in an interesting, appealing way.

 ## Objectives

 * Build a page that uses data from the [Weather Underground](http://www.wunderground.com/weather/api/) to render a line chart using [Chart.js](http://chartkick.com/).
-It should look something like the picture below.
+It should look something like the picture below

 ![example pic](http://ironboard-curriculum-content.s3.amazonaws.com/web-development/js-weather-api-ajax/example.png "Pic of Example")